HEIST: A Graph Foundation Model for Spatial Transcriptomics and Proteomics Data: Implementation details

 At the \textit{cell level}, we compute:

 where $\mH_c^{(l)}$ denotes the cell embeddings at layer $l$, and $\mA_c$ is the adjacency matrix of the spatial cell graph.
 The transformer layer enables long-range interactions across spatial regions, while the GIN layer aggregates local neighborhood information.
-This hybrid approach captures both global spatial context (e.g., tissue-level structure) and localized microenvironments (e.g., niches or boundaries).
+This hybrid approach captures both global spatial context (e.g., tissue-level structure) and localized microenvironments (e.g., niches or boundaries). {Although the attention module is fully dense within each block, the computational cost is significantly reduced because the effective sequence length becomes the block size rather than the total number of cells in the tissue.
+A naive full-tissue attention operation would scale as \(O(c^{2})\), which is expensive for large tissues.
+After spatial batching, the complexity becomes \(\mathcal{O}(b^{2})\), where \(b\) is the block size.
+In practice, \(b\) is much smaller than the total number of cells in a tissue, so this reduction makes attention computation tractable while still capturing local and mid-range spatial interactions. }

 At the \textit{gene level}, we apply sparse attention based on the connectivity of the genes as: